ypyl/ypyl.github.io/Blog/2023-02-01-investing.md

             - like return on assets, the asset turnover ratio tells you how good the company is at using its assets to make products to sell
         - invetory turnover ratio
             - measures the effeciency selling products in cycling inventory

+# Picking stacks

+## Fundamental investing

+- udnerstand the business model
+- differentiation
+- features & benefits
+- is there a first mover advantage
+- barries to entry or copying from others
+- are they in it for the long-term?
+- ratios
+- measure business
+    - current/past performance
+    - predict feature?